winglang/polycons/CONTRIBUTING.md

 # Contributing to Polycons

-Thank you for wanting to contribute to polycons.
+Thank you for wanting to contribute to polycons!
 This will guide you through everything you need to know to make changes and submit Pull Requests to the GitHub repository.

 ## Opening Issues